 Overall Impression of Disney’s Art of Animation Resort

-Overall, we really enjoyed our stay at the Art of Animation Resort and would definitely stay there again.
+Overall, we really enjoyed our stay at the Art of Animation Resort and it’s high on our list for best Disney resort for kids.

 Some of the best things about staying at the Art of Animation Resort include: